akashdeep023/Next-Coding/README.md

 -   `useActionState` is a React hook that allows us to update state based on the `result` of a `form action`
 -   It is particularly helpful for handling `form validation` and `error` messages

+### Pending `useFormStatus` vs isPending `useActionState`

+-   Both can help us determine if a form is being `submitted` and let us disable the `submit` button - but there's an interesting difference between them
+-   The `pending` state from `useFormStatus` is specifically for `form submissions`
+-   `isPending` from `useActionState` can be used with `any Action`, not just form submissions
+-   Go with **pending** from `useFormStatus` when you're building `reusable` components that are meant to live `inside forms`.
+For example, submit buttons or `loading` spinners that you'll want to use across different forms in your application.
+-   Choose **isPending** from `useActionState` when you need to keep track of `server actions` that aren't necessarily related to form submissions.
+It gives you that `extra` flexibility.